 The walking path (nearest to the sea) will be built first and then become a temporary shared path until the bike path is completed.

-From 21 July, between Calabar Road and Troy Street, the traffic lanes on the seaward side will be narrowed with barriers placed in the shoulder and the speed limit along this section reduced to 50km/h.
+At times, the traffic lanes on the seaward side will be narrowed with barriers placed in the shoulder and the speed limit reduced to 50km/h.

 This is required to keep the contractors, people on foot and bikes, and other road users safe where work is happening close to the road.